50 Things No Woman Over 40 Should Own

-Sure, there’s something very 50 Shades of Grey about a simple choker necklace.
-But if, like Nora Ephron, you feel bad about your neck, there’s no faster way to draw attention to it than with a choker.
-And to cop Ephron’s style even further (doesn’t she just look fantastic in a hat?), be sure to check out the 10 best summer hats you can wear.
+Sure, there's something very Fifty Shades of Grey about a simple choker necklace.
+But if you feel bad about your neck, there's no faster way to draw attention to it than with a choker.

 If a dust ruffle is supposed to prevent dust in any way, it does not work.
-The only purpose they serve is to simply hide the dust bunnies gathering under the bed—and, also, make you feel like you’re back in the 1990s.
+The only purpose it serves is to simply hide the dust bunnies gathering under the bed—and, also, make you feel like you're back in the 1990s.

 You should be going through SPF so quickly that it never gets a chance to expire.
-That’s partly for skin cancer protection, but also for anti-aging.
-After all, a recent study in the journal Dermatologic Surgery found that using sunscreen on a daily basis can not only prevent sun damage, but may actually reverse signs of photo-aging, like wrinkles and hyperpigmentation.
-If you need to restock for a family bathroom, Beat the Summer Sun with These 10 Skin Care Products.
+That's partly for skin cancer protection, but also for anti-aging.
+After all, a 2016 study in the journal Dermatologic Surgery found that using sunscreen on a daily basis can not only prevent sun damage, but may actually reverse signs of photo-aging, like wrinkles and hyperpigmentation.

 A Random Variety of Colorful Shot Glasses

-This is that somewhat obnoxious collection of shot glasses you start when your in college and accumulate over spring breaks, bachelorette parties, and wild girl’s weekends.
-One or two of these are fine, that’s life!
-But if someone needs to use a shot glass, your best option shouldn’t be one that reads “Keep Calm and Party On” in bright pink lettering.
+This is that somewhat obnoxious collection of shot glasses you start when you're in college and accumulate over spring breaks, bachelorette parties, and wild girls' weekends.
+One or two of these is fine, but if someone needs to use a shot glass, your best option shouldn't be one that reads "Keep Calm and Party On" in bright pink lettering.

 Worn Out Shoes

 Worn out shoes should not exist in your closet.
-You’re at an age now where you either need to suck it up and throw them out or take them to get repaired.
-Good shoes take up too much room as is, don’t let useless ones take up any extra room.
+You're at an age now where you either need to suck it up and throw them out or take them to get repaired.
+Good shoes take up too much room as is—don't let useless ones waste space entirely.

-This means overly embellished tops, shoes, and especially jeans.
-Unless you’re wearing them ironically, they don’t belong on anyone over the age of 15, if we’re being perfectly honest.
+This means overly embellished tops, shoes, and especially jeans—unless you're wearing them ironically, of course.

 Seriously Torn Denim

-That meme about adults telling you there’s holes in your jeans exists for a reason.
+That meme about adults telling you there are holes in your jeans exists for a reason.

 A Single Pair of Sheets